neeltom92/azure_Public_IP_finder/README.md

 # azure_Public_IP_finder
-a golang script to find the Public Details in Azure portal
+a golang script to find the Public IP Details in Azure portal.

 The Purpose of this script is to find the hostname/Application Gateway name from the public IP address.